ga83bar/Corona-applied-machine-learning/res/google_mobility/README.md

-# README FOR _____ DATASET
+# README for the Google Mobility Dataset

-## DATA ORIGIN
+## Data origin
-COllected by google and downloaded from https://www.google.com/covid19/mobility/
+Collected by google and downloaded from their official [covid study website](https://www.google.com/covid19/mobility/).
-## CODE FOR OBTAINING
+## Code for obtaining
-Data was downloaded directly as a csv file
+Data was downloaded directly as a csv file.
-## CODE FOR PREPROCESSING
+## Code for preprocessing
-No need for preprocessing after analysis of Data since it aldready comes in a csv file reference to src/data_management/preprocessing_xxx.py
+No need for preprocessing after analysis of data since it aldready comes in a csv file and is in excellent shape.